7 powerful multi-currency financial consolidation tools compared

 Limitations:

-Primarily focused on QuickBooks and Xero integrations, with more limited support for other ERPs
+Primarily focused on QuickBooks integrations, with more limited support for other ERPs

 Lacks some advanced compliance documentation features needed by public companies